 The site is within the open countryside allocation of the current Local Plan where rural area policies apply.
-The site is included in the Draft Local Plan as an allocated housing site for 90 dwellings.
+The site is included in the Draft Local Plan as an allocated housing site for 90 dwellings (map 5 in the Warwick District Policies Map).
 The safeguarding route of HS2 lies 320m to the north-east.